-A great resource to finding your ancestors or more information about them are the Untied States Naturalization records.
-Naturalization is the process that foreign immigrants becomes an American Citizen.
+With this post, you will learn ways to finding your ancestors in The United States Naturalization Records.
+Naturalization is the process that foreign immigrants become an American Citizens.

 Here is a partial cut out of the Image: